 MIPA will ship your yearbook to an out-of-state judge who will evaluate it against the standards provided by the MIPA Spartan critique booklet.
 Participating media outlets receive a Bronze, Silver, Gold or Spartan Award — MIPA’s highest honor — based on how well they meet MIPA’s student media standards.
-Winners of the Spartan Award will be recognized at the Spring Awards & On-Site Contests in April.
+Winners of the Spartan Award will be recognized at MIPA’s awards ceremony in April.

-The critique booklet with judge’s comments will be emailed to you in a PDF format once it is received in the MIPA office.
+The critique booklet with judge’s comments will be emailed to you once it is received in the MIPA office.
 Yearbooks are only returned if annotated or if a postage-paid (no stamps allowed), self-addressed mailer is included with the entry.
 Contact the MIPA office if you have any questions.
 Please read the entry materials for other requirements.

 A note about contests